-Targeted and tissue-specific transgenesis.
+Targeted and tissue-specific transgenesis in rodents.

 For many transgenic approaches, a strong and/ or ubiquitous expression is important.
 As the expression level of a transgene integrated randomly into the genome cannot be predicted, knocking a transgene into a well characterized locus is a good alternative.